DavidZemon/jumpstart/README.md

    ```sh
    docker run --rm davidzemon/jumpstart
    ```
-2. The following help text will be printed (or something similar, if that README is out of date):
+2. The following help text will be printed:
    ```txt
    Welcome to jumpstart!
 The recommended way to execute jumpstart is by
    saving these lines to a script named 'jumpstart'.